(previously known as Teara denticulata)

 The caterpillar grows to a length of about 4 cms.

-It pupates in a buff papery double-walled cocoon at ground level.
+The caterpillar pupates in a buff papery double-walled cocoon at ground level, attached to some salient object.

 The adult moths are black with wavy white lines, and two white spots near each anterior margin.
 The hind wings are white, edged with black.
 During courtship, the males open and close their wings, exposing the white hind wings in a spectacular display.
 The wingspan of both sexes is about 5 cms.